The Early Bird Productivity Value

 Which inputs matter most

 You enter Daily Peak Focus Hours, Peak vs Normal Productivity Boost, Effective Hourly Value, and Working Days per Year.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 What's happening under the hood